Supplement: ODE Plugin Explanation¶

 sensor->f() = R.transpose() * f;

-// Converts to the sensor coordinate system and assigns it to the force data variable.
+// Convert to sensor coordinate system and assign to force data variable.

 sensor->tau() = R.transpose() * (tau - p.cross(f));

-// Using tau - p.cross(f), converts the torque around the link axis to the torque around the sensor position.
+// tau - p.cross(f) converts torque around link axis to torque around sensor position.

-// Converts it again ito the sensor coordinate system and assigns it to a torque data variable.
+// Further convert to sensor coordinate system and assign to torque data variable.

 sensor->notifyStateChange();

-// This is a function that sends a signal to notify that the sensor output has been updated.
+// Function to emit a signal that sensor output has been updated.

 }